trducng/theflow/README.md

 ## Roadmap

-- Questions:
+- Cache
-  - How to allow plug-and-play object? (e.g. different Prompt object?), well just supplies the class object
-  - How to make it configurable -> Allow to export pipeline to config (magic with the task and flow's `__init__` -> Allow to load from config -> For pipeline that doesn't have class, then the pipeline's `__call__` can be inferred or explicitly draw in the kind of airflow notation
-  - How to store the cache?
   - cache by runs, organized by root task, allow reproducible
   - specify the files
   - the keys are like `lru_cache`, takes in the original input key, specify the cache, but the cache should be file-backed, for run-after-run execution.
   - cli command to manipulate cache
-  - How to run multiple files in parallel? -> treat the parallel as a kind of pipeline
-  - How to limit from - to steps -> monkey patching the task `__call__` func
 - Compare pipeline in a result folder
 - Cache progress, allow running from cache
 - Allow step to plug-n-play the config